jgm/peg-markdown/README.markdown

 This is an implementation of John Gruber's [markdown][] in C. It uses a [parsing expression grammar (PEG)][] to define the syntax.
 This should allow easy modification and extension.
-It currently supports output in HTML, LaTeX, or groff_mm formats, and adding new formats is relatively easy.
+It currently supports output in HTML, LaTeX, ODF, or groff_mm formats, and adding new formats is relatively easy.

 [parsing expression grammar (PEG)]: http://en.wikipedia.org/wiki/Parsing_expression_grammar
 [markdown]: http://daringfireball.net/projects/markdown/